ankitects/anki-manual/src/getting-started.md

 - **Basic (type in the answer)**\
   This is essentially "Basic", with an extra text box on the front where you can type your answer in.
-After flipping to the back, you can check and compare your input with the actual answer.
-For details, see the [Checking Your Answer](templates/fields.md#checking-your-answer) section.
+When you reveal the back, Anki will show you any differences between your input and the actual answer.
+For details, see the
+  [Checking Your Answer](templates/fields.md#checking-your-answer) section.

 - **Cloze**\